leilafarsani/prisma-tutorial/README.md

 ```
 npm init -y
 ````
-2. I installed all the dependencies I needed (They are all dev dependencies for this project) by typing
+2. I installed all the dependencies I needed (They are all dev dependencies for this project)
 ````
 npm i --save-dev prisma typescript ts-node @types/node nodemon